vmoderator-kshanasmedia/database/readme.md

 # Syntax is simple!
 ### In 5 lines

-1. `/section{ sectionName }` to create a new section and the text follows are part of this section
+1. `\section{ sectionName }` to create a new section and the text follows are part of this section
-2. `/subsection{ subsectionName }` to create subsection within section and the text follows are part of this subsection
+2. `\subsection{ subsectionName }` to create subsection within section and the text follows are part of this subsection
-3. `/ref{ Journal/Book/... }` to cite references and its isolated and the text follows donot considered as part of this tag
+3. `\ref{ Journal/Book/... }` to cite references and its isolated and the text follows donot considered as part of this tag
-4. `/media{ Image/GIF/ShortVid }` upload media files within the curly braces to included
+4. `\media{ Image/GIF/ShortVid }` upload media files within the curly braces to included
 5. Example Illustrates better so take a look here

 ```